johnypark/Phenocam-Tropics/README.md

  ### To do
  Jul 5 2019
  - BCI2 - Inactive, however the best image qualities.
 Therefore download the data.
 Actually, use all three camera data.
+ Jul 6 2019
+ - Check other Phenocam data, e.g. Lopes 2016, Leaf flush drives dry season green-up of the Central Amazon.
+(Cannot find this data from phenocam network.)